saeyslab/nichenetr/vignettes/differential_nichenet_pEMT.md

 compared to all sender cells of the other niche, and not only to the pEMT-low group of cells of the same cell type.

+!
+Important: your receiver cell type should consist of 1 cluster!

 ``` r
 niches = list(
   "pEMT_High_niche" = list(